marma/tiniestarchive/README.md

 ** This is proof-of-concept / experimental software not intended for production use  **

 The Tiniest Archive is an attempt at building a minimal digital archive that still support some OAIS fundamentals through the use of package instances and package resources.
 It does, on purpose, not deal with metadata or any understanding of the content within these instances/resources.
-The aim is to provide a clear separation between package descriptions / file integrity and information concerning
+The aim is to provide a clear separation between package descriptions / file integrity and information describing the content and/or intent.

 ## Design considerations

+### Simplicity

+Complexity adds to the probability of failure so important things need to have as few moving parts as possible, i.e things that must not fail should be simple.

+- Few and and atomic operations that either succeed or fail in a very visible manner and can then be rolled back
+- Using the archive as it exists on disk as a single source of truth, i.e no database or index should be used to ensure that operations maintain the integrity of the archive

+### Robustness

+- Errors/mistakes/bad code on the client side must **never** result in broken packages
+- Catastrophic failures, such as loss of connection to the storage, must result in a state that can be either rolled back or "replayed" at a later stage

+### Flexibility

+### Modes

 Three modes of operation: